greg-nagy/bet-on-my-life/README.md

 # topics to discuss
 ## common
-* rest conventions
+* rest conventions / queryable / __ui driven api__ - see below for spec
-  * plural vs single (service, controller, path)
-  * id in payload or path or both
-  * object or array return type for collections
-  * empty responses and data format
-  * response format (error, data)
-  * embedded data
-* api spec how / code generation
+* api spec how / code generation - default manual, IF swagger geneartion is useful then we will start
 * mock data generation for api / example data
-* batch / embedded / __ui driven api__
+    * mock response in notimplemented stubsm
+    * api spec mock data
+    * mock data endpoint
-* testing
+* testing - mainly integration
-* codebase language / shortening
+* codebase language / shortening - angol, no shortening

-* security // elvárások majd jönnek, addig józan ész
+* security - elvárások majd jönnek, addig józan ész

 ## bed
-* upsert dto or create and update?
+* dto reuse - much dto such wow
-* feature module vs data layer
+* feature module vs data layer - data module, 0 feature module
-* serialization and exclude
+* serialization and exclude - mehet
-* url in string / or no /
+* url in string / or no / - no /
-* fn param list vs object
+* fn param list vs object - object is recommended
+* module system - on demand
-* level of abstraction - rest orm (nestjsx/crud for rest)
+* level of abstraction - rest orm (nestjsx/crud for rest) - no black magic
-* perf
-* fed-bff dto, dps dto
-* config svc
-* module system
+* perf - default express, fastify if we have a good reason

 ## fed
 * i18n - transloco, module name prefix in keys